-There are many ways to add Wifi to your CS.
+There are many ways to add WiFi to your Command Station.
 We will cover three methods here.
 You may need to know a little bit about networking, but if you can get your phone and your Roku to connect to your network, you can do this.

 You should be able to apply what you learn here to using other boards, but you can ask us for help using any of the contact links on our Support Page if you have a question.

 Why Use WiFi?¶

 With the base Command Station (CS) consisting of just an Arduino Mega and an Arduino Motor Shield (no WiFi board), you must use a USB cable to connect to a computer to run JMRI or our WebThrottle-EX, or to connect to another controller.
 The controller (aka Throttle) is what sends commands to the CS to run your trains and control your accessories.

 Most boards based on the ESP8266 should work with DCC++ EX.
 However, with all the variations and software versions out there, we’ve compiled this list of known tested, working hardware.
 We will add more over time.